UAE Mortgages for Residents vs. Non-Residents – What’s the Difference?

 Our detailed article on UAE mortgage regulations can help you better understand home loan options and other considerations.

-Fractional Investment Option: PRYPCO by DAMAC
+Fractional Investment Option: Prepco by DAMAC

 In addition to traditional mortgage options for residents and non-residents, investors may consider PRYPCO, DAMAC’s fractional investment initiative.
 PRYPCO allows investors to purchase a share of high-end properties, offering a more accessible entry point into Dubai's luxury real estate market.